chunheisiu/Flight-Buddy/README.md

 ### Introduction
 The project was a concept for a mobile application that provides a platform for air travelers to share their flight experiences.
-It is part of the coursework for CS 486 User Experience Design class at University of San Francisco.
+It is part of the coursework for CS 486 User Experience Design class at the University of San Francisco.